Youth-codecamp/Hack-Noel-Guidelines/README.md

 # HackNoel - Hackathon for High School Students

 Welcome to HackNoel!
-Is an end-of-year hackathon hosted by Youth Code Camp, in partnership with Lycée de Kigali.
+Is an end-of-year hackathon hosted by Youth Code Camp.
 It brings together students from secondary schools across Rwanda.
 ## About HackNoel

 Students will work on their projects, creating web apps, mobile apps, chatbots, and solutions involving IoT and AI to address challenges in healthcare, education, and community services.